Gary Ayres: Geelong Football Club senior coach (1995–1999)

-Adelaide Football Club senior coach (2000-2004)
+Adelaide Football Club senior coach (2000–2004)

 Ayres once again replaced Malcolm Blight, this time as Adelaide Football Club senior coach at the end of the 1999 season and coached Adelaide from 2000 until 2004.
 In his first season at the Crows, the club struggled and finished eleventh with nine wins and thirteen losses at the end of the 2000 season.
-Ayres, however guided the Crows to the final series in the next three seasons in the 2001, 2002 and 2003, including reaching the elimination final in 2001, where they were eliminated by Carlton, the preliminary final in 2002, where they were eliminated by the eventual runners-up Collingwood and the Semi finals in 2003, where they were eliminated by the eventual premiers Brisbane Lions.
+Ayres, however guided the Crows to the final series in the next three seasons in 2001, 2002 and 2003, including reaching the elimination final in 2001, where they were eliminated by Carlton, the preliminary final in 2002, where they were eliminated by the eventual runners-up Collingwood and the semi finals in 2003, where they were eliminated by the eventual premiers Brisbane Lions.
 However, during the 2004 season, the club with Ayres found themselves struggling again where Adelaide sat twelfth on the ladder with four wins and nine losses after Round 13, 2004.
 When told he would not continue as senior coach for the 2005 season, Ayres quit midseason.
 Though he had been given the opportunity to stay for the rest of the 2004 season, he told the Adelaide board that if he could not coach the following year, he would leave immediately.
 He then walked out of the club's office without shaking hands or responding to media enquiries.
 Ayres coached Adelaide to a total of 107 games with a 55–52 win–loss ratio to a winning percentage of 51.4 percent.
 He was replaced by assistant coach Neil Craig as caretaker senior coach of Adelaide Football Club for the remainder of the 2004 season and was eventually employed full-time senior coach.

-Post AFL senior coaching roles

-Essendon Football Club assistant coach (2006-2007)
+Essendon Football Club assistant coach (2006–2007)

-In 2006, he returned to coaching as assistant coach at the Essendon Football Club, under senior coach Kevin Sheedy.
+In 2006, he returned to coaching as assistant coach at the Essendon Football Club under senior coach Kevin Sheedy.
 When Matthew Knights was appointed as senior coach of Essendon at the end of the 2007 season, Knights vowed to modernise the club's support staff, Ayres subsequently lost his position as assistant coach.

-Port Melbourne Football Club senior coach (VFL) (2008-2021)
+Port Melbourne Football Club senior coach (VFL) (2008–2021)

 In 2008, Ayres was appointed senior coach of the Port Melbourne Football Club in the Victorian Football League.
 He is the longest-serving coach in the club's history.
 Ayres has coached Port Melbourne to two premierships and three minor premierships, which included the club's perfect 2011 season, in which the club won all 21 of its premiership matches.
 Ayres then led the club to another premiership in 2017.
 Ayres left the Port Melbourne Football Club at the end of the 2021 season, after he served as senior coach of the club for a total of fourteen years.
 Ayres came to this decision after being overlooked for re-appointment as senior coach for the 2022 season, when the club decided not to renew his contract as senior coach, when it expired at the end of 2021.